5 ways drone footage improves your video marketing

 Drone footage is captivating—regardless of the video—and when do you want your potential customers to be most captivated and engaged?
 When they land on your website, where you hope they’ll make a purchase or fill out a lead form.
 Many small businesses can capitalise on this opportunity to catch the eye of potential customers at a crucial moment.

-For example, Paul Moore, founder of Smith Mountain Homes saw the potential of using drones for his business and capitalized on it:
+For example, Paul Moore, founder of Smith Mountain Homes saw the potential of using drones for his business and capitalised on it:

-Because the drone footage is displayed on the homepage of Smith Mountain Homes.
-He found that time on the home page increased, which he believes is a result of the video.
+Because the drone footage is displayed on the homepage of Smith Mountain Homes (external link).
+He found that time on the homepage increased, which he believes is a result of the video.

 3. It can help you stand out